DNA Fragments Database

 The researchers will need to query your database for various different drug-resistant gene sequences over the course of the study (details below), but you will also need to be able to update the contents of the database with new bacterial DNA samples.

-To solve this problem, you will need to create a class SequenceDatabase, to represent the database.
+To get help with python assignment problem, you will need to create a class SequenceDatabase, to represent the; database.
 This class will need to have two methods, addSequence(s) and query(q).
 As usual, you are welcome to create other functions/methods.

 Note: DNA is typically represented using A, T, C, and G. For the purpose of easy coding, we will use A, B, C, and D (since they have adjacent ASCII values).